Radicale1924 – la publication

 Saint-Cirq-Lapopie.

 In 1950, Breton bought a house in Saint-Cirq-Lapopie, a medieval village in the Lot Valley in southwestern France.
-The house, then in ruins, was recently restored; it is now known as the Maison André Breton and
+The house, then in ruins, was recently restored; it is now known as the Maison André Breton and hosts the International Center for Surrealism and Global Citizenship.

 Through short, staged tableaux vivants, the film reconstructs a series of moments shared with the artist friends whom Breton invited to the village between 1951 and 1963.
 Figures such as Max Ernst, Man Ray, Dorothea Tanning, Meret Oppenheim, Benjamin Péret, and Toyen enjoy a nighttime walk, dine in the garden, and pose for a group portrait.
 The seemingly lyrical lightness of these scenes contrasts strongly with the two world wars that these artists had just lived through.